decred/dcrstakepool/README.md

 ## Setup

-#### Pre-requisites
+### Pre-requisites

 These instructions assume you are familiar with dcrd/dcrwallet.

-- Create basic dcrd/dcrwallet/dcrctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary
+- Create basic dcrd/dcrwallet/dcrctl config files with usernames, passwords, rpclisten, and network set appropriately within them or run example commands with additional flags as necessary.

-- Build/install dcrd and dcrwallet from latest master
+- Build/install dcrd and dcrwallet from latest master.

-- Run dcrd instances and let them fully sync
+- Run dcrd instances and let them fully sync.

-#### Stake pool fees/cold wallet
+### Stake pool fees/cold wallet

 - Setup a new wallet for receiving payment for stake pool fees.  **This should be completely separate from the stake pool infrastructure.**

 ```bash
 $ dcrwallet --create
 $ dcrwallet
 ```

 - Get the master pubkey for the account you wish to use.
 This will be needed to configure dcrwallet and dcrstakepool.

 ```bash
 $ dcrctl --wallet createnewaccount teststakepoolfees
 $ dcrctl --wallet getmasterpubkey teststakepoolfees
 ```

 - Mark 10000 addresses in use for the account so the wallet will recognize transactions to those addresses.
 Fees from UserId 1 will go to address 1, UserId 2 to address 2, and so on.

 ```bash
 $ dcrctl --wallet accountsyncaddressindex teststakepoolfees 0 10000
 ```

-#### Stake pool voting wallets
+### Stake pool voting wallets

 - Create the wallets.
 All wallets should have the same seed.  **Backup the seed for disaster recovery!**

 ```bash
 $ dcrwallet --create
 ```

 - Start a properly configured dcrwallet and unlock it.
 See sample-dcrwallet.conf.

 ```bash
 $ dcrwallet
 ```

 - Get the master pubkey from the default account.
 This will be used for votingwalletextpub in dcrstakepool.conf.

 ```bash
 $ dcrctl --wallet getmasterpubkey default
 ```

-#### MySQL
+### MySQL

 - Install, configure, and start MySQL
 - Add stakepool user and create the stakepool database

 ```bash